-As this hardware platform use now hardware enumeration (plug and play), the CONFIG_ARCH_DEVICE_TREE token in the configuration file let the kernel get the platform layout description from a FlattenedDeviceTree which will be built-in.
+This hardware platform uses now hardware enumeration (plug and play), so the CONFIG_ARCH_DEVICE_TREE token is defined in the configuration file.
+It will let the kernel get the platform layout description from a FlattenedDeviceTree which will be built-in.

-We have to provided the platform description FlattenedDeviceTree and add it to the Makefile to have it compiled in.
+Therefore, we have to provide the platform description FlattenedDeviceTree and add it to the Makefile to have it compiled in.
 The hello/Makefile file must contain: